IaVashik/PCapture-LIB/SRC/IDT/readme.md

 **Returns:**

-* (arrayLib): An array containing the tree nodes in ascending order.
+* (ArrayEx): An array containing the tree nodes in ascending order.

 **Example:**